 fbpx

-The ISSCA is a multidisciplinary community of physicians and scientists with a mission to advance the science, technology and practice of Regenerative Medicine to treat disease and lessen human suffering.
-ISSCA advances the specialty of Regenerative Medicine and serves its members.
+The ISSCA is a multidisciplinary community of physicians and scientists with a mission to advance the science, technology and practice of Regenerative Medicine to treat diseases and lessen human suffering.
+It aims to advance the specialty of Regenerative Medicine and serve its members.

-The ISSCA provides certifications and standards in the practice of Regenerative Medicine as a medical specialty.
+The ISSCA offers certifications and sets standards for the practice of Regenerative Medicine as a medical specialty.

 ISSCA DOSSIER 2024